awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-application-input.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `NamePrefix`  <a name="cfn-kinesisanalyticsv2-application-input-nameprefix"></a>
 The name prefix to use when creating an in\-application stream\.
 Suppose that you specify a prefix "`MyInApplicationStream`\."
-Kinesis Data Analytics then creates one or more \(as per the `InputParallelism` count you specified\) in\-application streams with the names "`MyInApplicationStream_001`," "`MyInApplicationStream_002`," and so on\.
+Managed Service for Apache Flink then creates one or more \(as per the `InputParallelism` count you specified\) in\-application streams with the names "`MyInApplicationStream_001`," "`MyInApplicationStream_002`," and so on\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`